officer-rosmarino/node-soap-example/README.md

 ```
 the `name` and the `soapAction` have to be the same as the name specified in the `<wsdl:operation>` inside the `<wsdl:portType>`, or apparently it does not work (don't know why, I told you there are still a lot of obscure things).

-There 2 very similar bindings in the example.
+There are 2 very similar bindings in the example.

 ### WSDL Service
 Last but not least, the `<wsdl:service>` defines the port supported by the web service.
 For each supported protocol, there is one port element.